deepset-ai/haystack/docs/usage/usage/reader.rst

 pick a best start and end token deal with documents of any length
 Handle other answer types like no answer

+When fed a query and a document, the model will predict the probability of each token being the start or end of an answer span.

 Choosing the Right Model
 ------------------------